Award Winning Care

-In 2017, Becker's Hospital Review recognized Abraham Lincoln Memorial Hospital in the "62 Critical Access Hospitals to Know" list.
-ALMH was also listed in their 2015 and 2016 "Top 50 Critical Access Hospitals to Know."
-The Becker's Hospital Review editorial team provides recognition to critical access hospitals based on superior performance and reputation.
-The team selects hospitals for inclusion based on awards and recognitions they have received.
-Specifically, the team looked at iVantage Health Analytics, Healthgrades, the National Rural Health Association, Women's Choice Award, Medicare star ratings and more.
-The team also considers the hospital's community impact and reputation for innovation.
+In 2018, Becker's Hospital Review recognized Abraham Lincoln Memorial Hospital in the "66 Critical Access Hospitals to Know" list.
+ALMH was also listed in their 2015, 2016 and 2017 recognition lists.
+The Becker's Hospital Review editorial team provides recognition to critical access hospitals based on awards and rankings from respected organizations including iVantage Health Analytics, The Chartis Group, the National Rural Health Association, CareChex, Healthgrades and Medicare star ratings.
+The team also considered the hospital's community impact and reputation for innovation.

 In 2013, 2014, 2015, 2016 and 2017, Abraham Lincoln Memorial Hospital was named among the nation's most wired hospitals by the Hospital and Health Networks, an industry-standard benchmark study that measures the level of information technology used in U.S. hospitals and health systems.

-Abraham Lincoln Memorial Hospital has been recognized by iVantage Health Analytics as one of the nation's top 100 best-performing critical access hospitals.
+In 2019, Abraham Lincoln Memorial Hospital was recognized for the fifth time since 2014 by iVantage Health Analytics as one of the nation's top 100 best-performing critical access hospitals.
 The honor is based on iVantage's Hospital Strength Index and its measures of market conditions, clinical and operational performance and financial and qualitative outcomes.

 Abraham Lincoln Memorial Hospital has been recognized as a 2011 and 2014 Top Performer on Key Quality Measures®by The Joint Commission, the leading accreditor of health care organizations in the United States.
 ALMH was recognized as part of The Joint Commission’s 2015 annual report “America’s Hospitals: Improving Quality and Safety,” for attaining and sustaining excellence in accountability measure performance for pneumonia, surgical care, venous thromboembolism, and immunization.
 ALMH is one of only 1,043 hospitals out of more than 3,300 eligible hospitals in the United States to achieve the 2014 Top Performer distinction.